Flamme-VRM/KazakhBot/README.md

 ## 🚀 Key Features

-* **Intelligent Q&A (LLM-Powered):** Ask any academic question and receive accurate, contextually relevant answers based on the advanced AlatauLLM.
+* **Intelligent Q&A (LLM-Powered):** Ask any academic question and receive accurate, contextually relevant answers based on the advanced Gemini 2.5.
 * **Voice Input Support:** Seamlessly interact with the bot using voice messages.
 Our Speech-to-Text service accurately transcribes your Kazakh speech into text for AI processing.
 * **Conversation History Management:** The bot remembers your past interactions, providing a more coherent and personalized conversation flow (history is stored for 7 days).
 * **Efficient Caching System:** Frequently asked questions and their responses are cached for faster retrieval and reduced API costs.